School Nurse

 New Jersey City University

 Registered nurses who have already earned a bachelor’s degree can complete a graduate certificate in school nursing at New Jersey City University.
 The goal of this program is to prepare registered nurses for the unique rigors and challenges of working as school nurses.
-Training includes how to work with diverse populations, how to address school-wide health, and how to bridge the gap between healthcare and education.
+Training includes working with diverse populations, addressing school-wide health, and bridging the gap between healthcare and education.

 The two options for this certificate include a Non-Instructional School Nurse Certificate and a Standard (Instructional) School Nurse Certificate.
-The first certificate is only 15 credit hours while the second is 21 hours.
-The primary difference between the two programs is an additional school nurse practicum.
+The first certificate is only 15 credit hours, while the second is 21 hours.
+The primary difference between the two programs is the addition of an extra school nurse practicum.
 Designed for the adult learner, either certificate program can help advance already established careers.

 • Location: Jersey City, NJ